-- Use low-intensity landscape lighting along walkways. - Use fixtures with directive shields to prevent lighting spill-over. - Use light posts of medium height to avoid spill-over lighting.
+Use fixtures with directive shields to prevent lighting spill-over.

+Use light posts of medium height to avoid spill-over lighting.

 The project narrative mentions bollard lighting along the pathway, similar to what exists along the pathway on the adjacent Phase II development.
 At the next stage of design review the Board will need to see all choices of site lighting around the buildings and around the site.
 This includes photos and design details of the bollards along the pathway.
+An example of what this might look like is provided in the detail elevations below.
 Locations and photos of lighting over entries, stairwells, in the parking areas, and in the play area, for example, should be easily identifiable in the architectural plan set.
 It is important that lighting enables people to be comfortable where they are, provides easy navigation and prevents the potential of entrapment areas.